A New York Times article published this week highlighted a 3-day celebration of Tito Puente which took place this weekend in the Bronx.

-This celebration had the intention to keep Puente’s legend alive for the new generation of Latinos in the area which might not be as familiar with the music and contributions of the Nuyorican master timbalero.
+This celebration had the intention to keep Puente’s legend alive for the new generation of Latinos in the area who might not be as familiar with the music and contributions of the Nuyorican master timbalero.

 The NYT’s article is a great read and I’ll share a link to it further down in this blog.
 The article mentions that it’s a 50-year celebration of “El Rey”.
-I have to assume they mean 50 years of Tito Puente’s album “El Rey”, released in 1968 (according to what I found in Wikipedia), which would make it 49 years since its release, but heck, it’s close enough.
+I have to assume they mean 50 years of Tito Puente’s album “El Rey”, released in 1968 (according to what I found on Wikipedia), which would make it 49 years since its release, but heck, it’s close enough.

 This week also commemorates Tito’s 94th birthday!

 I was happy to read the NYT’s article because this type of celebration of our Latin Music icons, particularly when geared towards our younger generation of Latinos should be done more often.
 Although Tito Puente was from El Barrio in NYC, his parents emigrated there from Puerto Rico.

 Unfortunately, we don’t have such a celebration of Tito Puente in Puerto Rico.
 We do have an amphitheater named after him, as there are streets in NYC named after the late maestro as well, but that’s not going to preserve his music or legacy.